Getting Started With Ansible

 What is needed to start with Ansible

-• Inventory File: Create an inventory file to list the target hosts or servers that Ansible will manage.
+• Inventory File: Create an inventory file listing the target hosts or servers Ansible will manage.
 This file typically includes IP addresses or domain names.

-• Understanding Modules: Ansible modules are used to perform tasks on remote hosts.
-Have a basic understanding of the modules available for different operations.
+• Understanding Modules: Ansible modules perform tasks on remote hosts.
+Learn the modules available for different operations.

 • Basic Command Structure: Familiarize yourself with basic Ansible commands.
 For example, running a playbook using ansible-playbook and checking the inventory with ansible-inventory.